Vijendrachar-Mulgund/SESC-Labs/README.md

 ### ✔ Week Two - Strong Coupling, Loose Coupling with Dependency Injection and Factory Pattern demo projects

+### ✔ Week Three - Data persistance with H2 Database and Spring JPA

 This document will be refreshed weekly following the conclusion of each lab session.